-Downward facing dog was not one of my favorites.
-For 15 years I believed that being able to bring my feet to the ground in this pose was just not possible for me.
+Downward facing dog was not one of my favorites, right from the start.
+For over 15 years I believed that being able to bring my feet to the ground in this pose was just not possible for me.
 I got stuck in this pose and in not really liking it.
 But in 2020, I totally changed my approach – and now I am almost there!

 Yoga somehow always was part of my life and my general mindset.
 Other people like to hike every once in a while or go swimming.
-I considered myself a parttime yogi.
-I was doing yoga regularly, but not extrensively.
+I considered myself to be a part-time yogi, because sure, I was doing yoga regularly–but not really intensively.

-I did yoga at home by myself most of the time.
+Most of the time, I did my yoga at home all by myself, with an app or a book.
 Sometimes I also joined a class, and felt terrible after.
 Like when I went to an Iyengar Yoga weekend once in Munich.
 In this kind of yoga you have to do all sorts of things with ropes tied to the walls, and you have got to jump into straddle positions and from one pose to another… It just wasn’t for me and I felt like I was hit by a train.